lefterisvl83/Multi-agent-STL-planning-with-block-coordinate-optimization/README.md

 * **Simplicity**: Eliminates the need for Hessian $H^k$ computation.
 The quadratic approximation of the penalty function $R(u)$ can be simplified by setting $H_i^k = I$.
 * **Scalability**: Handles large robot fleets by directional updates at the agent-block level.
 * **Convergence**: Provable convergence to stationary points of the penalized problem (UPP).
 ---
+## 📚 References
+Details of the smooth under approximations of the STL robustness function can be found in:
+* **Y. Gilpin, V. Kurtz, and H. Lin**, “A smooth robustness measure of signal temporal logic for symbolic control,” IEEE Control Systems Letters, vol. 5, no. 1, pp. 241–246, 2020

+The Block-Coordinate Gradient Descent (BCGD) implementation and its convergence properties are based on the framework established in:
+* **P. Tseng and S. Yun**, "A coordinate gradient descent method for nonsmooth separable minimization," Mathematical Programming, vol. 117, no. 1, pp. 387–423, 2009.

+The Penalty Method (Outer Loop) is based on the framework in:
+* **W. Sun and Y.-X. Yuan**, Optimization Theory and Methods: Nonlinear Programming, Springer, 2006.
+(See Section 10.2: The Simple Penalty Function Method).
+---

 ## 📜 Citation